David Richardson (Florida politician): Career

-After graduating from the University of Tampa, Richardson subsequently worked for Ernst & Young as an accountant before starting his own advisory services firm.
+After graduating from the University of Tampa, Richardson worked for Ernst & Young as an accountant before starting an advisory services firm.

 Florida House of Representatives

-In 2012, following the reconfiguration of the state's legislative districts and following the resignation of Representative Richard L. Steinberg in a harassing text-messages scandal, an open seat was created in the 113th district.
+In 2012, following the reconfiguration of the state's legislative districts and following the resignation of Representative Richard L. Steinberg due to a harassing text-messages scandal, an open seat was created in the 113th district.
 Richardson opted to run, and faced Mark Weithorn, the husband of Miami Beach City Commissioner Deede Weithorn; Adam Kravitz, the founder of JDate; and Waldo Faura in the Democratic primary.
 He received 33% of the vote to Weithorn's 26%, Kravitz's 24%, and Faura's 16%, advancing to the general election, where he was elected unopposed.
 His victory in the general election, along with the victory of Joe Saunders that same year, allowed both Richardson and Saunders to be the first openly gay members of the state legislature.

 When Darryl Rouson, who was set to serve as the Democratic floor leader in the Florida House of Representatives for the 2014-2016 legislative term, created an independent fundraising committee independent of the state party apparatus, Richardson called for Rouson to resign from his position in a letter sent to members of the caucus.
 Richardson ended up making a motion to vacate Rouson's position, which was seconded and then passed, resulting in a new election for the position.

 In 2014, Richardson was re-elected to his second term in the legislature without opposition.
 In a district that is 60% Hispanic, he received over 64% of the vote in 2016.
-In 2017, when running for the 2018-2020 leadership of the house minority caucus, he withdrew from the race, recommending that the party pick between two other leading candidates to insure greater delegation unity.
+In 2017, when running for the 2018-2020 leadership of the House minority caucus, he withdrew from the race, recommending that the party pick between two other leading candidates to ensure greater delegation unity.

-Richardson filed to run for HD-106 in 2022 attempting a return to the legislature, but after redistricting and entry into races by other candidates, he elected instead to serve out his term on the Miami Beach Commission, where he has served since 2019.
+Richardson filed to run for HD-106 in 2022, attempting a return to the legislature, but after redistricting and entry into races by other candidates, he decided instead to serve out his term on the Miami Beach Commission, where he has served since 2019.